RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 Justice Louis Brandeis offered a parallel and sometimes competing principle of First Amendment theory eight years later, when he described the purpose of the First Amendment:

-> Those who won our independence . . . believed that freedom to think as you will and to speak as you think are means indispensable to the discovery and spread of political truth; that without free speech and assembly discussion would be futile . . .
+> Those who won our independence &hellip; believed that freedom to think as you will and to speak as you think are means indispensable to the discovery and spread of political truth; that without free speech and assembly discussion would be futile.

 > --[*Whitney v.
 California*](https://scholar.google.com/scholar_case?case=9558803063364299687) (US 1927)